Privacy Policy

 Introduction

-Your privacy is important to Thoroughgood Development ("we," "our," or "us").
+Your privacy is important to Thoroughgood Development Ltd ("we," "our," or "us").
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you engage with our coaching, training, and consultancy services.
 Please read this Privacy Policy carefully.
 By accessing or using our services, you acknowledge that you have read, understood, and agreed to be bound by all the terms outlined in this Privacy Policy.

 1. Information We Collect